 Henry Wadsworth Longfellow Birthday Celebration.
 On Saturday February 22, 2003 at 10 A.M., celebrate the poet's 196th birthday at Mount Auburn Cemetery's Story Chapel with a wreath-laying ceremony, reception, and special lecture by Longfellow NHS park ranger Paul Blandford on the significance and impact of George Washington's residency in the Brattle Street house on Longfellow, his family, and friends in the nineteenth century.
 This annual event is co-sponsored with the Friends of Mount Auburn Cemetery.

-New Dante Books Publication Party.
-On Sunday, February 9, 2003 at 3-5 P.M.
-Washburn Lounge, Episcopal Divinity School with Matthew Pearl, author of The Dante Club, leading a Dante-theme tour of the Longfellow House and reading from the new edition of Longfellow's 1867 translation of the Inferno.
+New Dante Books

+Publication Party.
+On

+Sunday, February 9,

+2003 at 3-5 P.M.
+Washburn Lounge, Episcopal Divinity School with

+Matthew Pearl, author of The Dante

+Club, leading a Dante-theme tour of the

+Longfellow House and reading from

+the new edition of Longfellow's 1867

+translation of the Inferno.
-Recent Discovery & Donation: Historic Glass-Plate Negatives Reveal Photographer

-In late August on the final day of moving from her family house, Elizabeth Brooks West unexpectedly came upon five cartons of glass-plate negatives, most in original boxes, in the attic of her recently deceased father's home at 115 Brattle Street.
-Her father, Arthur Brooks Jr., had bought the house in 1956 from his friends the Thorps -children of Henry's daughter Annie Longfellow Thorp and her husband, Joseph Thorp Jr. Although Ms. Brooks grew up in this house, she had no recollection of these boxes that must have been tucked away in the attic eaves for about one hundred years.
+Recent Discovery & Donation: Historic Glass-Plate Negatives Reveal Photographer In late August on the final day of moving from her family house, Elizabeth Brooks West unexpectedly came upon five cartons of glass-plate negatives, most in original boxes, in the attic of her recently deceased father's home at 115 Brattle Street.
+Her father, Arthur Brooks Jr., had bought the house in 1956 from his friends the Thorps-children of Henry's daughter Annie Longfellow Thorp and her husband, Joseph Thorp Jr. Although Ms. Brooks grew up in this house, she had no recollection of these boxes that must have been tucked away in the attic eaves for about one hundred years.
 Ms. West immediately called Jim Shea, director of the Longfellow House, and offered the boxes to the House archives.
 Upon examination many of the boxes displayed original pencil descriptions of subject matter and dates from 1890-1910.
 Anita Israel, Archives Specialist at the House, determined the 423 glass-plate negatives were of photographs taken by Joseph Thorp Jr. A number of the plates were the negatives of important historic photographs in the Longfellow House collection for which the name of the photographer had never been known.

-Some of these well-known historic photographs for which the matching negatives were discovered include Alice Longfellow in the parlor of the Longfellow House, Mary King Longfellow in a kimono in front of a Japanese screen, and the Dana children in colonial costume.
+Some of these well-known historic photographs for which the matching negatives were discovered include Alice Longfellow in the parlor of the Longfellow House, Mary King Longfellow in a kimono in front of a Japanese screen, and the Dana children in

+Glass-plate negative photo by Thorp, May 1895 colonial costume.
 Other photos depict various individuals and groups of the Thorp, Dana, and Longfellow families and their homes in Cambridge and Manchester, Massachusetts, and Maine.
-The glass-plate negatives were found mainly in three sizes: 5×7 , 6×8 , 8×10 , and one 4×5 .
+The glass-plate negatives were found mainly in three sizes: 5 x 7, 6 x 8, 8 x 10, and one 4 x 5.
 Because most of the boxes had gotten wet, the gelatin had softened, and many of the plates had stuck together.
 In some cases, mold had grown and destroyed part of the image.
 The Northeast Document Conservation Center in Andover will assess the conservation needs of the collection, determine costs, and decide on a course of treatment.
+This donation represents a large and important addition to the Longfellow House historic photo collection of over 10,000 images pertaining to the House, its visitors, and the Longfellow, Dana, and Appleton families from the 1840s to the 1940s.
+The collection is now fully catalogued in a computer database with matching finding aids, thanks to funding from Fidelity Investments.
+Longfellow House in the Media On July 10, 2002, both the Cambridge Chronicle and the Somerville Journal featured Candi Carter's article entitled "Longfellow Reunion Brings Family History Alive," which described the Danas' and Thorps' gathering.